 Henry Veeder (March 13, 1867-June 9, 1942), served as General Counsel of Swift and Company as well as St. Joseph Stock Yards of Missouri.
 Swift and Company was a major meatpacking company in the midwest.
 The meatpacking industry in general, and the Swift, Armour and Company in particular, was in constant conflict with its workers and their efforts to unionize.

-Chase explains to Veeder that he will continue to secure information of the type that would be valuable to the type of industries Veeder worked for.
+Chase explains to Veeder that he will continue to secure information of the type that would be valuable to the industries Veeder worked for.

 Chase notes that he conducted “research” in Washington DC, for the Republican National Committee, and for business, all focused on “our radical friends.”